PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 - Components are meant to be reused inside components.
 If there more componets in the file, you might want to place them in a separate file to be exported from there to be reused in other files.
 - You may need to create a new JS file, [profile.js](profile.js).
 Then export the component defined in that file to be use in [components.js](components.js) to be rendered there.

+<h1>Writing Markup with JSX</h1>

+- JSX is a syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file.

+<h1>The Rules of JSX</h2>

+- When converting HTML to JSX there are rules that need to be followed:
+  - Wrap the multiple elements/tags in a single parent tags.
+You may use a fragment, `<></>` or any relevant tag.
+  - Close all tags.
+  - camelCase almost of the things, such as attributes and props.